-You need to travel light when you go for a day out doing some motor sports photography, and take only what is necessary.
+You need to travel light when you go for a day out doing some motor sports photography; you should take only what is necessary.
 The basic rule of thumb is that if you’re not going to use a particular bit of equipment, it stays at home.
 Taking equipment “just in case” is a luxury you have to do without

 The Camera I Use

-Zoom lenses are more versatile than fixed focal length prime lenses and with a zoom lens I can use the variable focal length to change the composition to get the shot I want.
+Zoom lenses are more versatile than fixed focal length prime lenses.
+With a zoom lens, I can use the variable focal length to change the composition to get the shot I want.

-With a zoom lens I can remain in situ and zoom in and out without having to physically move.
-Because of safety barriers and fences, and other race fans it is not always possible to move closer to the action at race circuits.
+With a zoom lens, I can remain in situ and zoom in and out without having to physically move.
+Because of safety barriers, fences, and other race fans, it is not always possible to move closer to the action at race circuits.